-Finally, a true multidisciplinary optimization problem was solved.
-For this problem, aerodynamics, structure and basic flight performance were analyzed.
-A simple scenario was created for a small surveillance UAV: a flying wing platform, with a central thicker "body", designed for long range, flying at an altitude of 5000 m and speed of 70 m/s.
-The geometry of this aircraft is presented in Fig. 21.
-In order to simplify the problem, the aircraft has a fixed span and sweep angle, $\Lambda = 27^{\circ}$, and the central body has a fixed geometry.
+In this multidisciplinary optimization problem, aerodynamics, structure and basic flight performance were analyzed.
+A simple scenario was created for a small surveillance UAV: a flying wing platform, with a central thicker "body", designed for long range, flying at an altitude of $5000\,\mathrm{m}$ and speed of $70\,\mathrm{m/s}$ .
+The geometry of this aircraft is presented in Fig. 3.
+In order to simplify the problem, the aircraft has a fixed span and sweep angle, $\Lambda=27^{9}$ , and the central body has a fixed geometry.
 Airfoil was also constant throughout the span (except for thickness variations) and is a Wortmann FX 69-H-098.
-This airfoil was chosen for its low C{m0} (zero lift pitching moment) as the aircraft is tailless.
+This airfoil was chosen for its low $C{m0}$ (zero lift pitching moment) as the aircraft is tailless.
 However, this is not a reflex airfoil and therefore is not a natural choice for this planform, regarding the aircraft's static stability.
 This choice was made on purpose to see the optimizer's capability to create a stable configuration even with this airfoil.
-Chosen geometry values are shown in table 4.
+Chosen geometry values are shown in table 1.